 Includes one free employee study guide and one free manager study guide.
 Each employee and manager trained using this program is required to have their own study guide.
 Purchase additional employee study guides here and purchase additional manager study guides here.
-A Trainer's Manual is also included in this program but additional Trainer's Manuals can also be purchased here to allow multiple trainer's to facilitate the course.

 - Additional Information